MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

   </body>
 </html>
 ```

+Remember what we learned about HTML [in previous tutorial], and then let's look back at `views/index` for a moment–what's missing?
+This isn't a complete HTML document...
+[...]

 This layout file is special because it will load every page inside this html.  [... example with wireframes]

 First, we'll include the CSS inside the `<head>` tag like this: